vgvassilev/clad/docs/userDocs/source/user/DevelopersDocumentation.rst

 Instructions to build documentation
 -------------------------------------

-Make sure you have installed `sphinx` before building clad with documentation.
+Make sure you have installed `sphinx` before building Clad with documentation.

 Please use the project's `requirements.txt` file to install Python dependencies.
 This will also install the correct version of `sphinx` :